cpan-testers/cpantesters-web/CONTRIBUTING.md

 Modules are located in the `lib/` directory.
 Most of the functionality of the project should be in a module.
 If the functionality should be available to users from a script, the script should call the module.

+##### `lib/CPAN/Testers/Web.pm`

+This is the main application class.
+This project uses [the Mojolicious web framework](http://mojolicious.org).
+The main startup routines are located in this file: Preparing configuration and logging, setting up the URL routes to the various controllers, locating the template directory (see below).

+##### `lib/CPAN/Testers/Web/Controller/`

+This is where controllers are kept.
+Each controller handles a section of the application.

 #### `bin/`